tomas-fryza/avr-course/Labs/05-segment/README.md

 ### Multiple displays

-Create a decimal counter from 00 to 59 with output on the 7-segment display.
-Use a separate variable for each decade.
+Create a counter from 00 to 59 with output on the 7-segment display.
+To simplify things, you can use separate variables, one for each decade.
 Let the higher decade be incremented if the lower decade is at its maximum.

-To operate multiple displays, it is necessary to constantly switch between them with sufficient speed and repeatedly display the appropriate decade.
+To operate multiple displays, it is necessary to constantly switch between them with sufficient speed and repeatedly display the appropriate decade value.
 For switching, add a second timer Timer/Counter0 with an overflow time of 4 ms. When the timer overflows, switch the display position and send its value to the display.
 Use a static variable within the interrupt handler to keep the information about the current position.

 ```C
 ISR(TIMER0_OVF_vect)